Rsantct/pe.audio.sys/pe.audio.sys/doc/00_Linux and packages.md

 Unlike `FIRtro` or `pre.di.c` **enviroment settings**, here it is no longer needed to point the PYTHONPATH environment variable to your `pe.audio.sys` directories.
 So, no special user profile is needed here.

+## Tuning your editor

+Please use spaces for tab indenting:

+    $ sudo nano /etc/nanorc

+        ## Use smooth scrolling as the default.
+        set smooth

+        ## Use this tab size instead of the default; it must be greater than 0.
+        set tabsize 4

+        ## Convert typed tabs to spaces.
+        set tabstospaces

+        ## Snip whitespace at the end of lines when justifying or hard-wrapping.
+        set trimblanks

+The last one will trim blank spaces at line endings when you justify (Ctrl-J or ESC-J)

 ## Headless machine:

 Update your `~/.profile`: